reguluswee/frenwebsite/README.md

-# XEN.fyi
+# fenus.xyz

-[xen.fyi](https://xen.fyi) is an alternative frontend for [xen.network](https://xen.network).
+[fenus.xyz](https://fenus.xyz) is an alternative frontend for [xen.network](https://xen.network).
 This project was built to help provide users with multiple options to interact with the XEN protocol.

 ## Setup